Diogenesoftoronto/nimit/README.md

 ## Features
 - Check if your commit messages are too long.
 - Add rules to lint your commit message.
-- suggest commit messages that better capture what your code does.
+- Suggest commit messages that better capture what your code does.
-- set limits on how large your commits should be
+- Set limits on how large your commits should be
 - Integrate Nimit with your favorite code editor or IDE

 ## Getting started